khulnasoft-lab/design.khulnasoft.com/contents/components/test.md

 ### Origin and purpose

 Generally speaking, purpose and values inform principles, while principles inform the product.
+Make sure that principles are informed and do not conflict.

 Principles should either inform the process or the desired output.
 The ones that define processes are described in our [handbook](https://about.gitlab.com/handbook/product/#product-principles), while the outcome principles are detailed here.

+### Target audience

+Different teams require different principles in order to guide them, while some principles might be usefull to more than  one.
+It is important that the target audience is clear in order to avoid confusion while considering when making decisions.

+### Actionable and genuine

+Principles should be actionable and thus strike a balance between being too generic and too specific.
+Additionally, for them to be genuine and have context they are required to have real demonstration examples.

+### Give direction by being opinionated

+When principles have a point of view they give direction and thus keep teams on the path to achieving their vision.
+It defines a decision where other companies could have diverged.
+By contrast, it is less effective to state things in principles that are logical and wished upon by default.
+An example of this would be "Useful", of which the opposite would be "not useful".
+Slim are the chances a company wants to create such a product and obvious the fact that a company wants to create a useful product.

 ### Explicit hierarchy

 Each principle should be assigned a hierarchy position in order to resolve confusion about what to do in a specific circumstance, while remaining consistent.

-### Actionable and genuine
+### Memorable

-Principles should be actionable and thus strike a balance between being too generic and too specific.

-- Genuine (Test: Can you point to the examples that demonstarte this principle?)
-- Have a point of view (Test: Could an opposite principle work for another company?)
-- Actionable ()
-- Memorable (Ideally 3-5, Test: Can your team remeber them?)
-- Explicit (They should have their hierarchy defined)
+Similar to the [GitLab Values](https://about.gitlab.com/handbook/values/#about-our-values), principles are most effective when they are easy to remember.
+Because of this the amount of principles should be kept low and there is the possibility  to add sub principles.
+Three to five principles are ideal.
+Anything that make them even more memorable is helpful.

 ### Format